Ayyankhan101/MLFQ-Scheduling/docs/QUICKSTART.md

 - Use the speed slider to slow things down
 - At 1x speed, you can really see what's happening step by step
 - At 10x speed, you can run longer simulations quickly

+### Experiment 5: Step-by-Step Mode
+- Use the "⏭️ Step" button to advance one time unit at a time
+- Perfect for understanding exactly how the algorithm makes decisions
+- Watch processes move between queues with precise timing

 ## Terminal Interface (For the Curious)